Axis powers: Slovakia

-The Slovak Republic under President Josef Tiso signed the Tripartite Pact on 24 November 1940.
+The Slovak Republic under President Jozef Tiso signed the Tripartite Pact on 24 November 1940.

 Slovakia had been closely aligned with Germany almost immediately from its declaration of independence from Czechoslovakia on 14 March 1939.
 Slovakia entered into a treaty of protection with Germany on 23 March 1939.

 Slovak troops joined the German invasion of Poland, having interest in Spiš and Orava.
 Those two regions, along with Cieszyn Silesia, had been disputed between Poland and Czechoslovakia since 1918.
 The Poles fully annexed them following the Munich Agreement.
 After the invasion of Poland, Slovakia reclaimed control of those territories.

 Slovakia invaded Poland alongside German forces, contributing 50,000 men at this stage of the war.

 Slovakia declared war on the Soviet Union in 1941 and signed the revived Anti-Comintern Pact in 1941.
 Slovak troops fought on Germany's Eastern Front, furnishing Germany with two divisions totaling 80,000 men.
 Slovakia declared war on the United Kingdom and the United States in 1942.

 Slovakia was spared German military occupation until the Slovak National Uprising, which began on 29 August 1944, and was almost immediately crushed by the Waffen SS and Slovak troops loyal to Josef Tiso.

 After the war, Tiso was executed and Slovakia once again became part of Czechoslovakia.
 The border with Poland was shifted back to the pre-war state.
-Slovakia and the Czech Republic finally separated into independent states in 1993.